-5.12.3.
-Whining Queries
+5.13.3.
+Whining Searches

-Each whining event is associated with zero or more queries.
-A query is a saved search that is executed on the schedule specified (see above).
-You start out with zero queries attached to the event (which means that the event will not run, as there will never be any results to return).
-To add a query, press the "Add a new query" button.
+Each whining event is associated with zero or more searches.
+A search is any saved search to be run as part of the specified schedule (see above).
+You start out without any searches associated with the event (which means that the event will not run, as there will never be any results to return).
+To add a search, press the "Include search" button.

-The first field to examine in your new query is the Sort field.
-Queries are executed, and results returned, in the order specified by the Sort field.
-Queries with lower Sort values will run before queries with higher Sort values.
+The first field to examine in your newly added search is the Sort field.
+Searches are run, and results included, in the order specified by the Sort field.
+Searches with smaller Sort values will run before searches with bigger Sort values.